SandSnorter/Euphotic_Labs_Assignment/README.md

 This repository contains the code to manage and display dish information, including creating a database, API, and a front-end dashboard..
 The backend is an Express server built with JavaScript and uses MongoDb as a database to store the data.
 The frontend is a React app.

 ## Features
+- List of dishes shown in the form of table.
-- /api/dishes: A GET request that return the list of all the dishes.
+- A toggle button for changing the publish status of a particular dish.
-- /api/dishes/:id/togglePublish: A PUT method to toggle dish publishing status.
+- Bonus: Real-time change in frontend when publish status is changed in backend.

 ## Requirements
 - Node.js